johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 --- abstract

 This document presents an architecture for a distributed DNS multi-signer model.
-It defines an entity called the "multi-signer agent" (MSA) that is responsible for the multi-signer process.
+It defines two multi-signer specific entities: the "multi-signer agent" (MSA) that is responsible for the multi-signer process and the "combiner", which manages combination of unsigned zone data from the zone owner with zone data under control of the MSA.
 It introduces a new DNS RRtype, MSIGNER, that is used by the zone owner to designate the chosen multi-signer agents.
 Furthermore it describes a mechanism for the MSAs to establish secure communication